bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Tax Quotes

-BigCommerce sends product tax properties when we request [tax estimates](/api-reference/providers/tax-provider-api/tax-provider/estimate) from a provider.
-Tax properties are sent for each item in a consignment.
-In the example below, the provider must support the tax property code `alcohol-percentage` for BigCommerce to specify the alcohol compositions for the tax calculation.
+BigCommerce sends product tax properties to request [tax estimates](/api-reference/providers/tax-provider-api/tax-provider/estimate) from a provider.
+The requests include tax properties for each item in a consignment.

 ```json title="Example request: Tax estimates with product tax properties" lineNumbers
 \\ Tax properties for an item in a consignment